Root Cause Counseling

 Professional Background

 • Addiction Medicine: With a background in working at an addiction treatment center, I have received extensive training in addiction medicine.
-This experience has deepened my understanding of the complexities of addiction and how it intersects with mental health, allowing me to offer compassionate and effective care for individuals facing challenges related to addiction.
+This experience has deepened my understanding of the complexities of addiction and how it intersects with mental health.

-• ADHD Diagnosis & Treatment: I have received training in the diagnosis and treatment of ADHD, which enables me to provide targeted strategies for the neurodiverse population.
-This training helps me work with individuals to develop coping mechanisms and practical tools to navigate daily life with ADHD.
+• ADHD Treatment: I have received training in the treatment of ADHD, which enables me to provide targeted strategies for the neurodiverse population.

 These trainings, combined with my personal and professional experiences, allow me to provide a well-rounded, empathetic, and effective approach to therapy.